Published: January 28, 2017 • Last updated: August 21, 2019 at 14:03 pm

 Reputable mortgage brokers feel it is their duty to the borrowers and the lenders to design an “exit strategy” for the borrower.
 Let’s face it, the interest rates on private second mortgages are high – so for sure you don’t want to have one any longer than necessary.

-This time last year Bruce and Rachel came to me looking to pay off their joint consumer proposal ahead of schedule.
+In January 2016, Bruce and Rachel came to me looking to pay off their joint consumer proposal ahead of schedule.
 The monthly payments were more than $1,000.
 Although the proposal had reduced their debt load, they found the monthly payment and the impact on their credit histories had handcuffed them.

 Refinancing their home with the bank was NOT an option as their credit was shot of course.